Are you trying to find the best commuter bike that you can afford?

 Aside from fixed gear bicycles that operate on a single speed, most commuter bikes contain a gear system designed to give you an easier and more controlled ride.
 If your commute takes place on a primarily flat roadway with little or no hills then a gear system may not be necessary.
 Commuters facing multiple hills, inclines, and variable terrain are more likely to need the assistance of a more complex gear system.
 Commuter bikes are available with gear systems ranging from 7-speed to 24-speed, with some as high as 30.
 Ultimately, the more gears you have the easier it will be to climb hills and carry more gear.
 Most systems are relatively straightforward and operate with the push of a knob or twist of a shifter (integrated into the handlebar).

 The braking systems on most modern bicycles are quite effective and safe.
 The majority of commuter bikes employ the use of linear pull brakes, which may be located in the front wheel, rear wheel, or both wheels.
 Some modern brakes use disk-style brakes that use calipers located in the center of the wheel in a similar fashion to cars.
 Bike manufacturers know which brakes are best suited for the type of riding for each category of bike and equip them appropriately.
-Linear pull brakes provide the best stopping power and are versatile for all types of commuting.
+Linear pull brakes provide the enough stopping power and are versatile for all types of commuting.
 Disc brakes are often found on electric bikes and bikes designed with low-maintenance and less-demanding riding in mind.

 When it comes to commuting, the handlebars play a factor in overall comfort and your visibility in traffic, which is an important safety consideration.
 The flatter and more upright the handlebars, the more visible you will be in traffic.
 Riding upright is also better for your posture, but not necessarily more comfortable, particularly on long commutes.
 Drop-style, curved handlebars give you the most grip options and are positioned in a way that increases your aerodynamics and potential speed.
 Unfortunately, this posture requires you to lean forward for the duration of your ride, which may not be suited for some riders.